Lab 99 Web Design

 </ul>

-The default behaviour of a Textpattern landing page is to display a complete list of articles, starting with the most recent.
-Whenever you create a new article, it will be automatically added to this list.
+The default behaviour of a Textpattern landing page is to display every article that has been assigned to that page’s section, starting with the most recent article.
+Whenever you create a new article, it will be automatically added to the top of this list.

-The usual way to display a linked list of articles is simply to enclose each article’s title in a link tag:
+The usual way to display a linked list of articles is simply to enclose each article’s title in a Textpattern permlink tag:

 <txp:permlink><txp:title /></txp:permlink>